The Family Safety Guide

 1. Install and Regularly Check Smoke and Carbon Monoxide Detectors

 Safety starts at home.
 Install smoke and carbon monoxide detectors on every level of your house, especially near bedrooms.
 Test them monthly and replace the batteries at least twice a year.
 Doing so ensures you’re always prepared in case of a fire or a gas leak.
+Installing them on every level of your home and near sleeping areas increases their effectiveness.
+Remember to test the alarms every month and replace batteries semi-annually to ensure they stay operational.
+A diligent maintenance routine not only boosts preparedness but also offers peace of mind, keeping your household safe from unseen hazards.

 2. Equip Your Family With Panic Buttons